 We may be another step closer to discovering what makes us human.

-The new study found several genes that were once silent and nonfunctional in our primate ancestors, and seem to have awakened around the time that humans formed a new evolutionary branch.
+The new study found several genes that were once silent and nonfunctional in our primate ancestors.
+They seem to have awakened around the time that humans formed a new evolutionary branch.

 Previous research found that genes arising from inactive DNA were present in flies and yeast.
-The study suggests there may be a total of 18 awakened genes in humans, but researchers were limited to analyzing only a part of the 24,000-gene human genome.
+The study suggests there may be a total of 18 awakened genes in humans.
+Yet researchers were limited to analyzing only a part of the 24,000-gene human genome.

-The functions of these novel genes are not yet known, but it is tempting to infer that these genes, specific to humans, are responsible for the attributes that differentiate us from other primates.
+The functions of these novel genes are not yet known.
+However, it is tempting to infer that these genes, specific to humans, are responsible for the attributes that differentiate us from other primates.